Skip to main content

 So when using a hotel receipt to claim a tax deduction, it should include the name, location, date, and separate amounts for charges such as lodging, meals, or anything else.

 Expense reports aren’t just about reimbursements.
-They’re a window into your company’s spending behavior that helps you make data-backed decisions.
+They’re a window into your company’s spending behavior that helps you make data-backed decisions—whether contained within accounting software or sitting on a spreadsheet in Excel.

 Let’s dive a little deeper into how expense reports offer value beyond their primary purpose.